 61. Earthrise, William Anders, NASA, 1968.

 The first color photograph of the blue planet was made amid the Cold War: the American lunar program was very importanU.S.for the US image in the political arena.
 Successful orbiting the Moon, ten spins around our satellite and returning home took six days.
+It was a huge achievement for the space exploration, and it was one of the most excellent historical photos.

-During this mission, space-craft crew Frank Borman, James Lovell, and William Anders take a series of close photos of the Moon surface for the next task of Lunar landing, and the most famous earth space photo: Earthrise.
+During this mission, space-craft crew Frank Borman, James Lovell, and William Anders take a series of close photos of the Moon surface for the next task of Lunar landing and the most famous earth space photo: Earthrise.
 This Christmas present for all humanity.
 The fragility and uniqueness of our planet can be seen only from a distance: as William Anders once said, “We set out to explore the moon and instead discovered the Earth.”

 62. Albino Boy, Biafra, Don McCullin, 1969.